 CMS reserves the right to dismiss any student because of frequent absences, tardiness, or disruptive or injurious behavior.
 CMS also reserves the right to postpone or cancel any program due to insufficient enrollment.
 In the event that a class is cancelled, a full refund or credit of both registration fee and advanced tuition deposit is issued.

 Payments: We accept cash, check, money order, Visa, MasterCard, Discover and American Express.
-Full payment is due at or before the first lesson unless you arrange in advance to participate in a Payment Plan (2-Pay carries a $10 fee; 3-Pay carries a $15 fee).
+Please contact the Business Office to sign up for a Payment Plan (2-Pay carries a $10 fee; 3-Pay carries a $15 fee).

 Late Fees: Payments not received by the due date are subject to a $25 late charge.
 Partial payments received on an account not enrolled in a Payment Plan will automatically be assessed a $15 fee.

 Financial Aid: The CMS Scholarship Fund offers financial help to students who qualify for assistance.
 Click here to download an application.

 Delinquent Accounts: CMS reserves the right to suspend or discontinue instruction of any student who is delinquent in fulfilling his/her financial obligations at any time during a semester.
 Students with delinquent accounts may not register for the next semester or summer programs until the account is paid in full.

 Auto Renewal: Fall Semester private lesson students will be automatically enrolled in the Spring Semester in the same time slot, with the opportunity to change their lesson time or opt out by December 16th, 2019.